 The Rockwell hardness test is distinguished by its efficiency and the minimal damage it imparts on the test specimen.
 This test measures the depth of penetration of an indenter under a large load compared to the penetration made by a preload.
 Rockwell hardness is expressed as a combination of a hardness number and a scale symbol representing the indenter type and the applied load.
 For instance, a reading of 60 HRC means a hardness of 60 on the Rockwell C scale.

-Quick Execution: The Rockwell test is faster than the Brinell test because it directly measures the depth of penetration without needing to measure the impression diameter.
+Quick Execution: The Rockwell test is faster than the Brinell test because it directly measures the depth of penetration without requiring the measurement of the impression diameter.

 Minimal Material Damage: Since the indent is small, the test sample experiences minimal damage, making it preferred for finished goods.